jjay1288/NetworkAttackProject/README.md

 #### II.
 Target 1: Metasploitable

 ​	This machine is an imported Virtual Machine imported  into ESXi of [Metasploitable](https://information.rapid7.com/download-metasploitable-2017.html).
 Metasploitable is an intentionally vulnerable Linux machine designed for Penetration Testing.
-The goal for this target will be to explore some of the more interesting vulnerabilities (because FTP and Samba are too easy to break).
+The goal for this target will be to explore some of the more interesting vulnerabilities included in these distributions (because there are some very quick and easy attack vectors available throughout this project).